-St. Francis’ extracurricular sports teams have a “no cut” policy – all students who wish to participate on an athletic team are able to join.
+The St. Francis extracurricular sports teams have a “no cut” policy – all students who wish to participate on an athletic team are able to join.
 Coaches are experienced and encouraging.
+As of the 2018-2019 school year, we have joined the Catholic Youth Organization (CYO) League of Detroit.

 Boys’ basketball takes place in the late fall/early winter.
-It is currently open to seventh- and eighth-grade students.
+It is currently open to 5th – 8th grade students.
 Practices begin in mid-November and continue through mid-January.
 The boys play 1-3 games a week and several tournaments throughout the season.

-Girls’ basketball is a winter sport and is currently available to seventh- and eighth-grade students.
+Girls’ basketball is a winter sport and is currently available to 5th – 8th grade students.
 Practices begin in mid-January and continue through mid-March.
 Team members typically play 1-3 games a week and several tournaments throughout the season.

-Volleyball is a fall sport, which is currently available to seventh- and eighth-grade students.
-Practices begin the first week of school and continue through early November.
-The girls participate in 1-2 matches per week during the season plus tournaments.
+Boys Soccer is a fall sport that is available to 5th-8th grade boys.
+Practices begin the first week of school and continue through the mid-October.
+The students participate in 1-2 matches per week during the season plus tournaments.
+The soccer teams this year will be joining the CYO league of Detroit, with competitions primarily on Saturdays and Sundays.

 Track and Field